Flexibility, quality, and convenience are the hallmarks of piano lessons at KeyNotes Piano Studio.

-While studying at a large, commercial studio may seem advantageous, it is not always necessarily so.
-Large studios are often noisy and crowded, and offer very little individualized attention.
-Their focus is sometimes quantity vs. quality usually, and the teachers, often college students, change every year.
+While studying at a large, commercial studio may seem convenient and advantageous, it is not always so.
+Large studios are often noisy and crowded and offer very little individualized attention.
+Their focus tends to be quantity vs. quality usually, and the teachers, often college students, change every year.

-For students taking lessons at home, that environment can be filled with distractions: phones, siblings, televisions, but students who have their lessons in such an environment learn to ignore distractions– strength they will need for performing–as well as to make their “piano time” a time to disconnect from the noise.
-In fact, we all live in a noise-filled world.
-Learning to tune inward and not respond to unnecessary distractions builds focus.
+For students taking lessons at home, that environment can be filled with distractions: phones, siblings, televisions, but students who have their lessons in such an environment learn to ignore those distractions– a skill they will need for performing–as well as to make their “piano time” a time to disconnect from the noise.
+We all live in a noise-filled world.
+Learning to tune inward, and not respond to unnecessary distractions, builds focus.

-In addition, student lessons in the home allow for the student to gain a sense of respect both for study time and for practice time.
-Siblings and parents learn to give the student space to focus, because the student grows in independence as he or she learns to ask for that space.
-It can foster respect among siblings as well as encourage siblings in their own pursuits.
+Also, home lessons allow students to gain a sense of respect for study time and for practice time.
+Siblings and parents learn to give the students space to focus, because the student grows in independence as they learn to ask for that space.
+It can foster respect among siblings as well as encourage them in their pursuits.

-Working at home allows the student to receive instruction on his or her own instrument.
-The instructor is also able to periodically evaluate the condition of the instrument, and to refer a qualified piano technician in order to tune and regulate the piano as soon as it is necessary.
+Working at home allows students to receive instruction using their instruments.
+I am also able to evaluate the condition of the instrument periodically, and to refer a qualified piano technician to tune and regulate the piano as soon as it is necessary.

-Contact with others is a key part of understanding oneself as a musician.
-Students at KeyNotes Piano Studio have the opportunity to see each other perform and form musical bonds through recitals and other performance opportunities.
-It is here that they can get a gauge of themselves as part of a musical community, rather than having fleeting meetings with students who happen to study at the same time they do.
+Contact with others is a crucial part of understanding oneself as a musician.
+Students at KeyNotes Piano Studio have the opportunity to see each other perform and form musical bonds through recitals, group classes, and other performance opportunities.
+It is here that they can gauge themselves as part of an artistic community, rather than having fleeting meetings with students who happen to study at the same time they do.